Real structures on symmetric spaces: General background on real structures and symmetric spaces

 \begin{remark} Note that, since $\sigma$ defines a real group structure on $G$, we have that $c\sigma_{qs}(c)\in Z(G)$.
-Moreover, condition (ii) of the previous proposition is equivalent to the following condition: \begin{itemize} \item[$(ii')$] $G/H$ has a $(G,\sigma)$-equivariant real structure if and only if there exists $n\in N_G(H)$ such that $n\sigma_{qs}(n)\in c\sigma_{qs}(c)H$. \end{itemize} Thus, for example, if $H$ contains the center $Z(G)$, then this condition is trivially verified. \end{remark}
+Moreover, condition \ref{item:ii} of Proposition~\ref{prop:coho condition} is equivalent to the following condition: \begin{itemize} \item[(ii')] $G/H$ has a $(G,\sigma)$-equivariant real structure if and only if there exists $n\in N_G(H)$ such that $n\sigma_{qs}(n)\in c\sigma_{qs}(c)H$. \end{itemize} Thus, for example, if $H$ contains the center $Z(G)$, then this condition is trivially satisfied. \end{remark}